VOLUNTEER MUSEUM INTERNSHIP PROGRAMME

 TRUSTEE / BOARD APPOINTMENTS

-Please see the Trustee page for details of the portfolio opportunities and recruitment process to drive forward and deliver Ben Uri's virtual museum and its two core programming divisions of the Research Unit for the study and recording of the Jewish and immigrant contribution to British visual culture since 1900 and the Arts and Health Institute.
+Please see the Trustee page for details of the portfolio opportunities and recruitment process to drive forward and deliver Ben Uri's virtual museum and its two core programming divisions: the Research Unit for the study and recording of the Jewish and immigrant contribution to British visual culture since 1900 and the Arts and Health Institute.